Introduction

 Steps Taken

-- aim to offer a secure and safe working environment.
+- A secure and safe working environment.

-- aim to give development and career opportunities.
+- Development and career opportunities.

-- comply with all relevant legislation and related regulations.
+- Comply with relevant legislation and regulations.

-- be registered with the appropriate governing/regulatory body.
+- Be registered with appropriate governing bodies.

-- supply/employ only appropriately trained and qualified staff.
+- Employ appropriately trained and qualified staff.

 Raising Concerns